Death with Dignity National Center: History

-In 2000 Death with Dignity National Center led the effort on Question 1, the death with dignity campaign in Maine.
+In 2000, Death with Dignity National Center led the effort on Question 1, the death with dignity campaign in Maine.
 The measure lost by a narrow margin, 51% to 49%, with only a 6,000 vote difference statewide.
 In 2001 Death with Dignity National Center partnered with activists in Vermont to establish death with dignity Vermont, and in 2002 Death with Dignity National Center launched an effort in Hawaii to pass death with dignity legislation through the legislative process.
 In 2003 ODLDEC is renamed the Death with Dignity National Center.

-From 2001 to 2006 Death with Dignity National Center defended Oregon's Death with Dignity Act against U.S. Attorney General John Ashcroft and his successor Alberto Gonzales who attempted to block DWD by authorizing federal drug agents to prosecute doctors who help terminally ill patients die.
+From 2001 to 2006, Death with Dignity National Center defended Oregon's Death with Dignity Act against U.S. Attorney General John Ashcroft and his successor Alberto Gonzales who attempted to block DWD by authorizing federal drug agents to prosecute doctors who helped terminally ill patients die.
 In January 2006, the US Supreme Court ruled 6–3 in the case of Gonzales v.
 Oregon, that former Attorney General John Ashcroft overstepped his authority in attempting to prosecute Oregon's physicians and pharmacists.

-In 2008 Death with Dignity National Center successfully led the coalition for Yes on I-1000, Washington State's death with dignity campaign, to a 58%to 42% win.
+In 2008, Death with Dignity National Center successfully led the coalition for Yes on I-1000, Washington State's death with dignity campaign, to a 58%to 42% win.
 Washington's Death with Dignity law went into effect in March 2009.

-In 2011, Death with Dignity National Center partnered with Patient Choices Vermont to help pass Death with Dignity legislation through their legislature.
+In 2011, Death with Dignity National Center partnered with Patient Choices Vermont to help pass Death with Dignity legislation through the legislature.
 Vermont Governor Shumlin signed the Vermont Patient Choice and Control at End of Life into law in 2013.
 In the meantime, Death with Dignity National Center established Dignity 2012 to pass death with dignity legislation in Massachusetts.
 The issue made it on the November ballot and was narrowly (51% to 49%) defeated.